Rohitkumar43/Music-Project/README.md

 1. defining the folder means we are defing the routes of the websites
 2. now we make the project
 3. make the seperate folder for each things
+4. Now use the accertinity UI for the UI and understand that how to import it
+5. go through the Steps to add the navbar
+6. Now add the UI COMPONETS AND MAKE A FIE ACC TO THE FILE
+7. take all the refrance from the document of the accertinity UI
+8.